yneves/node-bauer-crawler-glob/README.md

-# node-bauer-crawler-glob
+# node-bauer-plugin-glob
-Plugin for bauer-crawler to list files with node-glob
+Plugin for bauer to list files with node-glob